-The remainder of the funds, 20%-65%, will be invested to achieve growth and to out pace inflation, and preserve the value of our dollars.
-This is done by investing in high quality, common and convertible stocks, mainly paying good dividends, with solid balance sheets, and history of growth.
-This acts as an inflation hedge, plus giving us needed liquidity.
+The remaining 50%-70% of the portfolio will be invested to achieve growth, outpace inflation, and preserve the value of our dollars.
+This allocation is diversified among U.S. large cap, U.S. mid cap, U.S. small cap, foreign companies, REIT's, and liquid alternative investments.
+This acts as an inflation hedge, plus gives us needed liquidity.
 Short term assets are kept in money market funds, CD's, and other cash instruments.

 3. What is metal casting?